f-ahmadi22/Instagram/README.md

-        Get all posts of followed users :  'content/posts/' mention a user in a story :  'content/mention/' get a story (view a story) : 'content/story/<int:pk>/' ** needs token authentication in every, so user needs to login
+        Get all posts of followed users :  'content/posts/' mention a user in a story :  'content/mention/' get a story (view a story) : 'content/story/<int:pk>/' ** needs token authentication in every step, so user needs to login